The advantages for you:

 For more information about the Faculty of Electrical Engineering and Information Technology click here.

-Apply now to study Electronic Engineering and Information Technology
+Apply now to study Electrical Engineering and Information Technology

 - If you already have the HZB then go to step two.